How to have self-love? And why? 1

 Interestingly, not against admiring yourself, against narcissistic behavior.

 Narcissism is not self-love.
 Narcissistic people live on the energy of other people… what others call self-love is really narcissistic self-adoration (adoring), entitlement, using other people, placing oneself above others.
-It is a comparison game… desire for the self alone.
+It is a comparison game… desire to receive for the self alone.

 The opposite of self-love is self-hate, and I dare to say, that narcissistic people actually hate themselves.
 And their hate spills out to everyone around them.